drewcrawford/logwise/README.md

 sensitive user data (in this case, the name of the job).
 It may be useful to collect this log, but it may be undesirable to include the sensitive variable in the log message.

-dlog's design is designed each variable in the log message conforms to the `Loggable` trait, which defines a public and private representation of the variable.
+logwise's design is designed each variable in the log message conforms to the `Loggable` trait, which defines a public and private representation of the variable.
 This allows different versions of the log to be generated from the same log message, depending on the desired privacy level.

 # Multithreading

-dlog has out-of-the-box support for scoped logging in a stack-based, thread-local model.
+logwise has out-of-the-box support for scoped logging in a stack-based, thread-local model.
-If you are e.g. spawning a child thread, writing an async executor or similar, consider using the `dlog::context` APIs to propagate the logging context to child threads.
+If you are e.g. spawning a child thread, writing an async executor or similar, consider using the `logwise::context` APIs to propagate the logging context to child threads.